aabiddanda/aabiddanda.github.io/_posts/2022-12-15-diaconis-stroock.md

 \end{aligned}
 $$

-While the random-walk assumption may not be appropriate for all scenarios, it certainly holds in a large number of them and that is what makes this bound of use to us.
-One key question that is neglected here is what happens if the edges are weighted.
+While the random-walk assumption may not be appropriate for all scenarios, it certainly holds in a large number of them and that is what makes this bound of use in practical scenarios.
+It also suggests that algorithmic methods to reduce any element of the denominator will result in faster mixing of the Markov-Chain towards stationarity.
+In principle, one approach is to artifically reduce the prevalence of "hubs" in the network to decrease the maximal degree of a node within the graph \\( d_* \\) since that value affects the bound with \\(\mathcal{O}(d_*^{-2})\\).

 # Implications

-I first discovered these ideas on rates of Markov Chain convergence in the context of two very different models.
+I first learned about these ideas on rates of Markov Chain convergence in the context of two very different models.
 The first was determining properties of genealogies when there is a specific form of population structure known as the "island model".
 A figure is given below of a sample island model with 4 demes.

 ![](/images/blog_images/island_model.png)